acrajesh/automationaccelerator/docs/Accelerator_Tool_Usage_Guide.md

 ### For Non-Technical Readers

-**What this accelerator tells you**: Which third-party software utilities (tools from vendors like Syncsort, CA, BMC, etc.) are being used in your JCL job streams, COBOL programs, or Assembler code.
+**What this accelerator tells you**: Which third-party software utilities (tools from vendors such as Broadcom/CA, BMC, Syncsort, etc.) are being used in your JCL job streams, COBOL programs, or Assembler code.

-**Why it matters**: Third-party utilities often require separate licensing agreements, may not have equivalents in your target platform, or need special migration handling.
-Knowing what you depend on upfront helps you budget, plan timelines, and avoid surprises.
+**Why it matters**: Over time, applications accumulate dependencies on a mix of in-house tools and external utilities.
+These dependencies can drive licensing cost, security exposure, and migration complexity.
+This accelerator **discovers and catalogs those utilities**, turning ad‑hoc job streams and scripts into **structured knowledge** your teams can use for risk reviews, vendor discussions, and modernization planning.

-**How to use the output**: The generated report can be shared with procurement (for licensing discussions), architects (for replacement planning), and project managers (for scope and risk assessment).
+**How to use the output**: Treat the generated report as part of your broader **application knowledge base**.
+Share it with procurement (for licensing and contract checks), architects (to design replacement strategies for utilities that won't carry forward), and project managers (to size and prioritize migration work that depends on specific third-party tools).

 ---

 ### Purpose (Technical)

 Scans JCL, COBOL, or Assembler source files to identify references to third-party utilities.
-This helps assess external dependencies before migration or refactoring.
+This consolidates scattered usage across jobs and programs into a single, searchable view of external dependencies before migration or refactoring.

 ### Submenu